AmirhosseinOlyaei/logseq/pages/Project - Google HTML Clone.md

 -
 - Roadmap
 	- DONE Create project folder
-	- DONE Create base readme.md and index.html files
+	- DONE Create base 'readme.md' and index.html files
 	- DONE Push project to Github repo called google-html
 	- DONE Send @Dele link to Repo on slack
-	- DONE Create new branch called feature/css-styling
+	- LATER Create new branch called feature/css-styling
 	- DONE create empty style.css file
 	- DONE Push project update to GitHub on new branch
 	- DONE Send @Dele link to repo for the new branch on slack